 2.9 Statistical Analyses

-All generated data were subjected to a one-way analysis of variance (ANOVA), as described by Steel & Torrie (1980), using the Statistical Package for Social Science (SPSS) version 22.
+All generated data were subjected to a one-way analysis of variance (ANOVA) after test for assumptions (normality and variance homogeneity) , as described by Steel & Torrie (1980), using the Statistical Package for Social Science (SPSS) version 22.
 The means were then compared using Duncan's new multiple range test (Duncan, 1955).

 3. RESULTS